We conduct a 420 Hour Japanese Teachers Training Correspondence Course.

 The first half of the course is learning the basics of the Japanese language education through the Japanese Teachers Training General Course.

-Students will study through the original textbooks and CD’s and submit worksheets with their desired submission method (e-mail, post, FAX).
+Students will study through the original textbooks and voice-file(online) and submit worksheets with their desired submission method (e-mail, post, FAX).

 Markers at our main school will mark and comment on what has been submitted and return it through the method they desire.